rezzza/SecurityBundle/README.md

     - RequestMethod
     - http host
     - path info
-    - content (query string are not part of this)
+    - content - RAW_DATA (query string has not this information)

 It'll hash all theses criterias with a secret defined on `security.yml`, example: